vuejs/vue-curated-server/README.md

 npm start
 ```

-By defaul, the graphql endpoint is `http://localhost:3000` and GraphiQL is available at `http://localhost:3000/graphiql`.
+By default, the graphql endpoint is `http://localhost:3000` and GraphiQL is available at `http://localhost:3000/graphiql`.
+You can change the port with the `PORT` env var.